 - An individual support plan will be devised, implemented and reviewed regularly for these children.
 This plan will detail areas of support, who will be involved, and the child's wishes and feelings.
-A written outline of the individual support plan will be kept in the child's child protection record. - Where children and young people have exhibited sexually inappropriate/harmful behaviour and/or abused others, an AIM checklist (see Appendix 8) must be completed for all incidents and contact made with Children's Social Services if appropriate.
-Good practice dictates that there should be a co-ordinated multiagency approach, in way of an AIM risk assessment, to respond to their needs, which will include, parent/carers, youth justice (where appropriate), children's social work service and health.

-- We will ensure that the needs of children and young people who abuse others will be considered separately from the needs of their victims. - Children and young people that abuse others will be responded to in a way that meets their needs as well as protecting others within the school community through a multi-agency risk assessment. - We will ensure the school works in partnership with parents / carers and other agencies as appropriate.
+A written outline of the individual support plan will be kept in the child's child protection record. - Where children and young people have exhibited sexually inappropriate/harmful behaviour and/or abused others, contact must be made with Children's Social Services if appropriate.
+Good practice dictates that there should be a co-ordinated multi-agency approach, which would start with a comprehensive and up to date risk assessment; to respond to their needs, which will include parent/carers, early help (where appropriate), youth justice (where appropriate), children's social work service and health. - ➤ We will ensure that the needs of children and young people who abuse others will be considered separately from the needs of their victims. - ➤ Children and young people that abuse others will be responded to in a way that meets their needs as well as protecting others within the school community through a multi-agency risk assessment. - ➤ We will ensure the school works in partnership with parents / carers and other agencies as appropriate.